ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v16.md

 # Release notes for V1.6

 This release includes new features, component updates, usability enhancements, and bug fixes.
-For a list of fixed issues in different releases, known issues with the product, and additional tips to use {{site.data.keyword.vmwaresolutions_full}}, see [{{site.data.keyword.vmwaresolutions_full}} dW Answers](https://developer.ibm.com/answers/topics/cloudvmw/){:new_window}.
+For a list of fixed issues in different releases, known issues with the product, and additional tips to use {{site.data.keyword.vmwaresolutions_full}}, see [{{site.data.keyword.vmwaresolutions_short}} dW Answers](https://developer.ibm.com/answers/topics/cloudvmw/){:new_window}.

 ## Updates for VMware Cloud Foundation instances